 Just because you CAN, doesn’t mean you SHOULD.

 Living a vegan lifestyle means not eating something that has honey in it.
 Again – you probably think that’s stupid and that bees LOVE to give us the food that they worked hard for.
 Wrong.
 We don’t take anything away from an animal; we respect their hard work and choose a plant-based syrup or something.
 Can I tell you something?
 Did you know that if all humans died today the Earth would flourish?
 The Earth would be brighter than a diamond without us.
 If the bees died today we would eventually ALL die.
-Here is a post that I wrote about why honey is bad and we do not like it.

 And to think that WE are the ones that run the world, huh?
 On the surface, yes, but on the inside, we are just a virus that our planet wants to get rid of.